 You may also need to get immediate medical care.
 Getting medical treatment quickly helps to show the accident caused your injuries.
 Finally, many drivers contact a car accident lawyer before they leave the scene of a collision to get professional assistance.

 Reasons to Build Your Car Accident Case Quickly

-Some drivers look at the four-year statute of limitations for car accidents in Florida and decide to wait before thinking about their legal options.
+Some drivers look at the two-year statute of limitations for car accidents in Florida and decide to wait before thinking about their legal options.
 However, you experience several benefits if you move quickly to build an accident claim.

 Memories fade over time, even of traumatic events like car accidents.
 So if you write down everything that happened soon after the collision, you are more likely to provide a clear-cut and thorough record of what occurred.

 A car accident attorney can help build your claim after a collision.
 Lawyers use evidence gathered from the accident scene to show that someone else caused the wreck.
 Working with a lawyer right away allows these legal professionals to collect: